 Chlorofluorocarbons (CFCs) like R-12 and hydrochlorofluorocarbons (HCFCs) including R-22 gained prominence for their efficiency, non-flammability, and non-toxic properties.
-However, the 1980s unveiled the detrimental impact of CFCs and HCFCs on the ozone layer, leading to a phase-out of these refrigerants during the 1990s in favor of a third generation of refrigerants - hydrofluorocarbons (HFCs).
+However, the 1980s veiled the detrimental impact of CFCs and HCFCs on the ozone layer, leading to a phase-out of these refrigerants during the 1990s in favor of a third generation of refrigerants - hydrofluorocarbons (HFCs).

-Hydrofluorocarbons (HFCs): Compounds containing carbon, fluorine, and hydrogen.
+■ Hydrofluorocarbons (HFCs): Compounds containing carbon, chlorine, and fluorine.

 With no chlorine atoms, Hydrofluorocarbons (HFCs) such as R-134a, R-410A, and R-152a, boasted zero ozone depletion potential, establishing themselves as an environmentally friendly alternative.
 However, they exhibited significant global warming potential (GWP) upon release into the atmosphere.
 With a growing global emphasis on combating climate change, the United States Environmental Protection Agency (EPA) implemented legislation in late 2021, mandating an 85% nationwide phasedown in HFCs by 2036.
-This phasedown encompasses a ban on high GWP HFCs like R-134a (GWP = 1,400+) and R-410A (GWP = 2,000+) in all new chillers starting from January 1, 2024.
+This phasedown includes restrictions on high GWP HFCs like R-134a (GWP = 1,400+) and R-410A (GWP = 2,000+) in all new chillers from January 1, 2025.